 Apple’s upcoming iOS 14.5 this spring will change the way demand-side platforms (DSPs) and ad networks obtain attribution from Kochava.
 As we continue to focus on a marketer’s viability and presence on the App Store, we are making a series of additional network requirements on the ad engagement side to complement our marketer tools that comply with both the spirit and letter of Apple’s new policies.

 More specifically, Kochava needs to identify and treat ad signals in accordance with the same fidelity we do in how we collect information through our measurement software development kit (SDK).
-This will also allow us to continue performing probabilistic attribution ad interactions that happened on the web (mobile or desktop) for those who consented to tracking in the target app.
+This will also allow us to continue performing probabilistic attribution ONLY on ad interactions that happened on the web (mobile or desktop) wherein the user consents to tracking in the target app.
 The integration platforms impacted are iOS and web integrations on both the click and impression templates.

 In preparation for enforcement of Apple’s AppTrackingTransparency (ATT) framework, Kochava will determine ad signal attribution eligibility.
 DSPs and ad networks have a number of decisions and preparations to make in order for Kochava to perform attribution of iOS 14.5 campaigns.
 Networks and DSPs, please review the changes below and advertisers, please ensure your media channel partners have made these changes to ensure maximum marketing insight retention.

 Action items for DPS/ad networks integrated with Kochava:

 - If you are sending a user agent to (and you are doing the redirect), Kochava can parse a valid OS version that reflects the user’s device.